CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 1. Next, pull their changes down using `git pull upstream main`.
 Remember, the "canonical repository" is referred to as the "upstream" remote in git commands.
 1. Now when you open your `dryville_story.md` file locally, you should see the "Be Gone, Dirty Water" section is the last in the file.

 Great!
 You successfully pulled down contributions that someone else on your team made to the repository.
 Next, we will add another section.
-Close this issue and move to the next one.

 </details>